halostatue/fish-dict/README.md

 This has been extracted from `halostatue/fish-utils-core` because these functions are not core and should be installed on their own.

+Note that these functions should only be used when there is no other alternative available, and there's usually an alternative.

 ## Installation

 Install with [Fisher][] (recommended):